 Industry Analysis & Industry Trends

-The Pay Television industry has performed strongly over the past five years due to increasing pay-TV penetration and greater subscription numbers.
-Industry revenue is expected to increase at a compound annual rate of 4.3% over the five years through 2015-16, to reach $4.5 billion.
-Rising real household discretionary income has assisted financial performance over the past five years, as consumers have had more money to spend on non-essential services such as pay-TV subscriptions.
+The Pay Television industry has undergone slight growth over the past five years.
+Revenue is expected to increase by an annualised 1.2% over the five years through 2015-16, to reach $4.5 billion.
+Rising real household discretionary income has assisted the industry's financial performance over the past five years, as consumers have had more money to spend on non-essential services such as pay-TV subscriptions.
 This trend has also allowed pay-TV networks to retain more subscribers, as existing customers have been more willing to continue paying for pay-TV services.
-In addition, viewers have watched free-to-air TV networks less, demanding pay-TV subscriptions to receive a greater range of TV programs, films, sports telecasts and news programs... purchase to read more
+In addition, viewers have been watching less of free-to-air TV networks, and instead demanded pay-TV subscriptions to receive a greater range of TV programs, films, sports telecasts and news programs... purchase to read more